nerdyrodent/VQGAN-CLIP/README.md

 | <img src="./samples/vvg_sketch.png" width="256px"></img>      | Sketch      |
 | <img src="./samples/vvg_psychedelic.png" width="256px"></img> | Psychedelic |

+A video style transfer effect can be achived using by specifying a directory of video frames in `video_style_dir`

 ## Feedback example

 By feeding back the generated images and making slight changes, some interesting effects can be created.